broadinstitute/cromwell/docs/filesystems/HTTP.md

 If there is a need to turn off this `http` filesystem in the default `Local` backend the following Java property allows for this: `-Dbackend.providers.Local.config.filesystems.http.enabled=false`.

+### Caveats

+Using HTTP inputs in Cromwell can produce some unexpected behavior:
+- Files specified by HTTP URIs will be renamed locally, so programs that rely on file extensions or other filenaming conventions may not function properly.
+- Files located in the same remote HTTP-defined directory will not be colocated locally.
+This can cause problems if a program is expecting an index file (e.g. `.fai`) to appear in the same directory as the associated data file (e.g. `.fa`) without specifying the index location.